magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

     * In **Google API Key** field: Insert the Key.
 About how to get this key, you can refer `this guide <https://developers.google.com/maps/documentation/javascript/get-api-key>`_.
     * In **Restrict the auto suggestion for a specific country** field: Select default country for Billing address and Shipping address.

+* **Enable GeoIP**: GeoIP is a useful extension which allows detecting customers’ location based on their IP addresses while they are shopping at the stores.
+This is the essential feature to assist store owners to bring a better experience for customers during their shopping journey.
+You need install `GeoIP Mageplaza Extension <https://www.mageplaza.com/magento-2-geoip/?utm_source=mageplaza.com&utm_medium=one-step-checkout&utm_campaign=one-step-checkout>`_ to use this function.

+  * Select **No**: If you don’t want to use GeoIP

+  * Select **Yes** to enable GeoIP Extension.

 2.2.2.
 Display Configuration
 ''''''''''''''''''''''''''''''''''''